notaryproject/notation/README.md

 #### Public non-certified content

-1. The user discovers some community content they wish to acquire, such as a new
+1. The user discovers some community content they wish to acquire, such as a new network-monitor project
-2. The user copies the URI for the content, passing it to the docker cli.
+2. The user copies the URI for the content, passing it to the docker cli
+   - `docker run docker.io/wabbit-networks/net-monitor:latest`
+3. The image fails to run as the user has trust-required and doesn't have the wabbit-networks key.The docker cli produces an error with a url for acquiring the wabbit-networks key.
+4. The user can disable `trust-requried`, or acquire the required key.
+5. The user acquires the wabbit-networks key, saves it in their local store
+6. The user again runs:
-   - `docker run docker.io/hello-world:latest`
+   - `docker run docker.io/wabbit-networks/net-monitor:latest`
-3. The image runs, as verification passes.
+   and the image is sucessfully run

 ### Key acquisition

+TBD by the key-management working group

 ### Private Registry